ASCC Clubs & Programs

 Purpose:

 An annual anthology of student comics featuring writing and art produced by Clark students and alumni.
-This program supports student leaders, the creation of the annual publication, and an event to showcase the final production.
+The Iceberg supports student in the creation of the annual publication, and an event to showcase the final production.

 Instrumental Music